remy/remysharp.com/public/drafts/cost-of-a-slide-deck.md

 ## Repeating talks

-I've been publicly speaking [since early 2008](/2008/03/18/the-dom-scripting-toolkit-jquery) and I've made my fair share of mistakes over the years (hopefully learning from one or two along the way).
+I've been publicly speaking [since early 2008](/2008/03/18/the-dom-scripting-toolkit-jquery) and I've made my fair share of mistakes over the years (learning from one or two along the way).

 Firstly, **don't be afraid to repeat your talk**.
 This is important on a number of levels.
 Giving your talk in public on more than on occasion it allows you to get a feel for how what works and *real* timings.